Gentle Palm & Foot Sweat Treatment Guide

 Frequently Asked Questions (FAQ)

-Q1: Can Botox for hand/foot sweating really be completely painless?
+Q1: Can Botox for hand/foot sweating really be with minimal discomfort?

 Yes.
-We use gentle nerve block technique to precisely anesthetize the sensory nerves.
-Subsequent dozens of high-density injections produce near-zero pain.
+We use a gentle nerve block (local anesthesia) plus a gentle pain-relief medication via IV (no general anesthesia).
+Subsequent dozens of high-density injections produce minimal discomfort.

 Q2: Will it cause compensatory sweating?